d4rk22/Network-Status-Page/README.md

 	* online / offline status for custom services
 	* minute by minute weather forecast from forecast.io
 	* server load
-	* used / total memory
 	* total disk space for all hard drives

-* Weather forecast only shows while viewing from local network
+* Weather forecast only shows while viewing from local network `configurable`

 * Now Playing section adjusts scrollable height on the fly depending on browser window height